What's the Windows PowerShell and What to Eat with It? Part 1: Key Features

 Get-Variable -Name PSVersionTable –ValueOnly

-What is Windows PowerShell and what is it eaten with?
+What's the Windows PowerShell and What to Eat with It?
 Part 1: Key Features

 The same is done with the Get-Host cmdlet.
 In fact, there are many options, but to use them you need to learn the PowerShell programming language, which we will do in next article

-Microsoft has managed to create a really powerful shell with a convenient integrated environment for developing scripts.
-It differs from the tools familiar to us in the world of Unix by deep integration with operating systems of the Windows family, as well as with software for them and the .NET Core platform.
-PowerShell can be called an object-oriented shell because cmdlets and user-defined functions return objects or arrays of objects and can take them as input.
-We think that all server administrators on Windows should own this tool: the time has passed when they could do without the command line.
-An advanced console shell is especially needed on our low cost VPS running Windows Server Core, but that's a completely different story.
+Microsoft has created a truly powerful command shell with a convenient integrated environment for script development.
+What sets it apart from the tools we're accustomed to in the Unix world is its deep integration with operating systems of the family.
+Windows, as well as the software for them and the .NET Core platform.
+PowerShell can be called an object-oriented shell because cmdlets and user-defined functions return objects or arrays of objects and can receive them as input.
+We believe this tool is a must-have for all server administrators.
+Windows: the time has passed when they could do without the command line.
+An advanced console shell is especially necessary on our low-cost VPS managed by Windows Server Core, but that's a completely different story.

-What is Windows PowerShell and what is it eaten with?
+What's the Windows PowerShell and What to Eat with It?
 Part 1: Key Features

 Only registered users can participate in the survey.
 Sign in, you are welcome.